chef/chef-web-docs/content/install_chef_air_gap.md

 that allows you to use the same credentials to access both server and Supermarket.

-1. Log on to the Chef Infra Server via SSH and elevate to an admin-level user.
+1. Log on to the Chef Infra Server using SSH and elevate to an admin-level user.
 If running a multi-node Chef Infra Server cluster, log on to the node acting as the primary node in the cluster.